V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Mount2-scaled.jpg){: width="400"}

 * Using the embossed part letter as your guide position the plates.
-* For this mount it is easy to star the screws and then loosely fit both mount pieces and get the screw well into the nuts.
+* For this mount it is easy to start the screws and then loosely fit both tool mount pieces and get the screw well into the nuts.

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Mount3-scaled.jpg){: width="400"}